NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 the input is a variable named `file`.
 The reason for this is that processes are like functions, meaning they can have have varying inputs (and arguments in general).
 There is one part of the process definition that has no equivalent in Snakemake, and that is the `publishDir` directive.
-What this does is tell Nextflow where the output of the process should be stored when it is finished;
+This tells Nextflow where the output of the process should be stored when it is finished;
 setting `mode` to `"copy"` just means that we want to copy the output files to the publishing directory, rather than using a symbolic link (which is the